USING CREATIVE IMAGINATION

 to the right the Ace of Pentacles Rx, meant to signify what was ahead of him or in the future, in relation to the

 question or issue.
-By focusing on the first card drawn, the Knight of Cups, I felt that the main issue dealt with an
+By focusing on the first card drawn, the Knight of Cups, I felt that the main issuue dealt with an

 archetype that the querent was trying to fulfill in his life perhaps at the expense of his own feelings, emotions or

-consider them the "shadow" aspect of the upright card and, therefore, tend to read them quite negatively.
-Reversed
+them the "shadow" aspect of the upright card and, therefore, tend to read them quite negatively.
+Reversed cards could

-cards could suggest a distortion or intensification or misuse of qualities usually attributed to the card in its "normal"
+suggest a distortion or intensification or misuse of qualities usually attributed to the card in its "normal" position.

-position.
-However, one needs to look at the spread, at the question, at the energies that are being released in the
+However, one needs to look at the spread, at the question, at the energies that are being released in the actual moment

-actual moment of the reading.
-No question that there is a reflective quality, a shadow quality in a Reversed card
+of the reading.
+There is no doubt that there is a reflective quality, a shadow quality in a Reversed card because Spirit

-because Spirit is telling us, "Listen up!"
+is telling us, "Listen up!"
 Or, "time to look at things from another perspective."
-But we need to allow
+But we need to allow the subconscious

-the subconscious to help us understand the various possible meanings also, without jumping to specifics too early.
+to help us understand the various possible meanings also, without jumping to specifics too fast.
+In a spread you must

 If you look at the energies of the three cards in reverse, they seem to be flowing to the left.
 Take a look, for example,